Overview

 FCT_PROJECT_SPEND {

-int expense_id PK
+string expense_id PK

 date expense_date

-float amount
+number amount

 string category